apache/nuttx-apps/nshlib/README.txt

   Execute the sequence of NSH commands in the file referred to by <script-path>.

+o shutdown

+  Shutdown and power off the system immediately.
+This command depends on hardware support to power down the system.

 o sleep <sec>

   Pause execution (sleep) of <sec> seconds.